SolidityPracticeDojo/betterAirbnb/NOTES.md

 # ToDo
 ----------
 -[x] Move the relevant files to a backend/ folder.

 -[x] Upload files to dockerhub.

+- [] runserver, makemigrations and migrate in Dockerfile.

 ## - Further improvement: